EliziumNet/Krayola/README.md

 The parameters:

-* ColouredTextLine: the collection of text fields with their colour descriptions
+* TextSnippets: the collection of text fields with their colour descriptions
 * NoNewLine: switch indicating not to render a new line

 Example: